Bigrob7605/nanoplastics-investigation/socialmediapost.md

 **Reporter DM:** "Nanoplastics detected in human tissues—emerging research shows contamination in placenta, blood, and brain.
 Source pack:" + URL.
 ---
 ## THE EVIDENCE MOUNTS
-**Inaction is now riskier than action.**
+**The evidence continues to accumulate.**
 Contamination has been documented in multiple studies.
-The memos are public.
-The litigation is pending.
+Industry documents suggest awareness of limitations.
+Litigation is pending.
-**Europe is acting.
-Insurance companies are investigating.
-States are suing.**
+**Europe is implementing regulations.
+Insurance companies are assessing risks.
+States are pursuing legal action.**
-The question is no longer "if" but "when" - and who will be held accountable.
+The question is no longer "if" but "when" - and how the response will be structured.
 ---
 ## A NOTE ON THE EVIDENCE
 *This document synthesizes peer-reviewed findings and public records.
 Reported correlations do not imply causation.
 Health impact research remains emergent.
 Always consult primary sources.*